YU-Zhejian/yuzj_linux_workshop/lab1/Readme.md

 # a bbb
 ```

-For other string manipulation, use GNU CoreUtils, Grep, Sed, AWK instead.
+For other string manipulation, use GNU CoreUtils (Especially `tr`), Grep, Sed, AWK instead.

 ### Special shell variables